Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Latent-Space Ensemble Kalman Filter

 To avoid inconsistencies between forecast and analysis steps, the observation process is embedded into the same latent coordinate system.
 Let $\mathbf{y}_k \in \mathbb{R}^{D_y}$ denote the observation at time $t_k$.
 An observation encoder $ \mathscr{E}_{\mathrm{obs}} : \mathbb{R}^{D_y} \to \mathbb{R}^m $ maps observations to latent variables

 which are related to the latent state through the linear model

-Here $\mathbf{H} \in \mathbb{R}^{m \times n}$ is a prescribed or learned observation matrix.
+Here $\mathbf{H} \in \mathbb{R}^{m \times n}$ denotes a linear observation operator in the latent space, which can either be specified a priori or learned jointly with the observation encoder $\mathscr{E}_{\mathrm{obs}}$.
 By embedding both states and observations into a common latent space, we obtain a closed linear state-space system in the latent variables.
 This construction eliminates the latent-space mismatch that arises when state evolution and observation mapping are learned independently, and provides a consistent foundation for Kalman-type updates.